chaliluc/AdventOfCode2022/README.md

 **zlc_advent22_day6.abap** -> Day 6 challenge.
 Yet another one achieved with the use of an internal table with a unique key.
 As soon as one of the characters in the sequence is not unique (SY-SUBRC = 4 after inserting the character) the loop is stoped, and we move on to the next input character.

+**zlc_advent22_day8.abap** -> Day 8 challenge.
+Navigating the trees using a table of table of integers to simulate an array.
+Trees (elements of the array) are adressed directly using array[row][col] instead of typical READ or LOOP statements.

+**zlc_advent22_day10.abap** -> Day 10 challenge.
+Another string manipulation exercise with local data structures, ternary operator.
+The RENDER_SCREEN method returns a table with all screen rows, passed by value.
+For performance reasons, this would be a big NO in normal circumstances, but for an exercise like this, I'm ok with it.